Robbie Gibb: Career

-Gibb joined the BBC Board in May 2021 as the Member for England for a three-year term.
-He is known as a "right-of-centre voice" on the board.
+Oliver Shah he is a "right-of-centre voice" on the board.

 According to the Financial Times, he reportedly attempted to block Jess Brammar's appointment as BBC executive news editor in July 2021.
-He had allegedly sent a text message to Director, News & Current Affairs Fran Unsworth that urged her not to "make this appointment" as it would shatter the government's "fragile trust in the BBC".
+He allegedly sent a text message to Director, News & Current Affairs Fran Unsworth that urged her not to "make this appointment" as it would shatter the government's "fragile trust in the BBC".
 A source close to Gibb denied that he sent the message.
 Deputy Labour Party Leader Angela Rayner called for his resignation, saying it was "Tory cronyism at the heart of the BBC".

 In August 2022, former BBC presenter Emily Maitlis stated that Gibb was an "active agent of the Conservative party" who played a significant role in determining the nature of the corporation's news output.

+In September 2024, after The Jewish Chronicle apologised for publishing a string of fabricated stories about the Gaza war, Alan Rusbridger queried how Gibb could, as a member of the BBC's editorial guidelines and standard committee, sit on a panel and participate in an upcoming review of the impartiality of the BBC's war coverage.

+In July 2025, Gibb's impartiality was again questioned in an open letter from over 400 media figures to the BBC, which stated: "we are concerned that an individual with close ties to the Jewish Chronicle … has a say in the BBC's editorial decisions in any capacity, including the decision not to broadcast Gaza: Medics Under Fire".

+In November 2025, Liberal Democrats leader Ed Davey called for Gibb's removal from the BBC board because of Gibb's alleged role in the 2025 BBC editorial bias controversy.
+One of the main BBC staff unions, Bectu, has also called for Gibbs' removal from the Board.

 Personal life

-He is married to Liz and they have two daughters.
+Gibb married Elizabeth Louise Boyd in 1994; the couple have two daughters.
+He is the Westminster Chair of Leeds United Supporters Club.
+Gibb lists golf and boating as his recreations in Who's Who.